rkiel/keeping-promises/NOTES.md

 }
 ```

-The contents of the file has one word per line.
-We can write a function called `stringToArray` to convert the multi-line string into a an array.
+- contents of the file has one word per line.
+- a function called `stringToArray` to convert the multi-line string into a an array.

 ```JavaScript
 function stringToArray(data) {